ThomasMSmit/GetGameCodes/README.md

 - Update:
   - Account(profile)
-  - reviews
+  - Own reviews on games
   - Wishlist

 - Delete:
-  - Game from wishlist
+  - Games from wishlist
   - Account(profile)
-  - Review
+  - Own reviews on games

 ### Features to be implemented ###

+**Giftcards:**

-- Giftcards (for online gamestores such as: Steam, Epic Games, Psn store.
+- For online gamestores such as: Steam, Epic Games, Psn store.
 But also for physical gamestores.
-For this reason I left the adress and delivery functionality present on the site, even though it is not necessary for the current products available.)
+For this reason I left the adress and delivery functionality present on the site, even though it is not necessary for the current products available.

+**Collector items:**

+- Items such as collector editions of games with character statues.
+This is also a reason why the adress and delivery functionality is still present on the site.

+**Game Merch:**

+- Selling game merchandise such as t-shirts, hoodies and posters.
+This as well is a reason why the adress and delivery functionality is still present on the site.

+**Ability to change username and delete account completely:**

+- I wasn't able to add this feature to the current site due to time constrains.
+But would like to in the future.

+**Newsletter with game news:**

+- I wasn't able to add this feature to the current site due to time constrains.
+But would like to in the future.

 ## Technologies used ##